HeyHeyChicken/HeyHeyChicken/README.md

 ### Hi there 👋

 I'm **HeyHeyChicken**, an open-source enthusiast and avid contributor.<br/>
-I'm the author of <a href="">NOVA</a>, Non-Natural-Language-Processing and a bunch of other projects.
+I'm the author of <a href="https://github.com/HeyHeyChicken/NOVA">NOVA</a>, <a href="https://github.com/HeyHeyChicken/Non-Natural-Language-Processing">Non-Natural-Language-Processing</a> and a bunch of other projects.
 Curious what I've done on recently?

 <!--
 **HeyHeyChicken/HeyHeyChicken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.